-First and foremost, Seattle is expanding its Washington State Convention Center (WSCC) with the Summit building.
-Summit is slated to add 248,450 more square feet of exhibit space to the center, up to 66 more meeting rooms and is expected to bring more than 400,000 new conventioneers to the city.
+First and foremost, Seattle has expanded Seattle Convention Center (SCC) with the Summit building.
+Summit has added 248,450 more square feet of exhibit space to the center, up to 62 more meeting rooms and is expected to bring more than 400,000 new conventioneers to the city.

-Architects promise that Summit will engage the city center around it with four “highly interactive” facades, each with transparent edges that blend it into the environment and “blur the site with the city context” in a way that inescapably embeds visitors in the city and asks them to engage with Seattle’s ever-changing story.
-Additionally, Summit will use natural light, connecting its major spaces vertically with two large atriums that draw on the weather, mood, and light of its transformative urban surroundings.
+Summit engages the city center around it with four “highly interactive” facades, each with transparent edges that blend it into the environment and “blur the site with the city context” in a way that inescapably embeds visitors in the city and asks them to engage with Seattle’s ever-changing story.
+Additionally, Summit uses natural light, connecting its major spaces vertically with two large atriums that draw on the weather, mood, and light of its transformative urban surroundings.

-There’s even a glass-enclosed staircase along Pine Street, that will position conventioneers inside towards the rich, west-facing views to Pike Place Market and Puget Sound, encouraging a moment of contemplation and inspiration.
+There’s even a glass-enclosed staircase along Pine Street, that positions conventioneers inside towards the rich, west-facing views to Pike Place Market and Puget Sound, encouraging a moment of contemplation and inspiration.

-Clearly, the WSCC development is a boon for the infrastructure, hotels, restaurants, and other cultural nodes in the city.
-Visitors will notice the city’s development as soon as they arrive: Sea-Tac Airport is undergoing many improvements and was recently named one of the ten best airports in the U.S. by HuffPost, and new light rail lines are adding more efficient travel options into the city.
+Clearly, the SCC development is a boon for the infrastructure, hotels, restaurants, and other cultural nodes in the city.
+Visitors will notice the city’s development as soon as they arrive: SEA Airport is undergoing many improvements and was recently named one of the ten best airports in the U.S. by HuffPost, and new light rail lines are adding more efficient travel options into the city.

-Additionally, seven new hotel properties opened in 2018, bringing the total downtown room count to 14,160 at the end of 2018, and there is expected to be another 5% increase in 2019.
+Between 2018 and 2019, Downtown Seattle’s hotel supply increased by over 20%, and an additional 5% increase is expected in 2020, augmenting an already outstanding hotel package.
 This expansion included a range of hotels from boutiques like The State Hotel and Palihotel to the building of the Hyatt Regency Seattle, now the largest hotel north of San Francisco with over 1,200 rooms.

 The Space Needle’s $100M renovation allows guest to “fly” 520 feet above Seattle, by leaning into titled glass walls on the open-air deck for an angled vantage point and a perfect selfie opportunity.
 Meanwhile, the upcoming waterfront renovation, will allow visitors, for the first time in history, the chance to walk from Pike Place Market all the way down to the water to take in the ferries, greenery and surrounding mountains.